Dog Breeds and Home Insurance: Restrictions, Coverage & Pet-Friendly Insurers

 • Must find a new insurer entirely

 Important: Never hide your dog from your insurer.
-If you fail to disclose a dog and a bite claim is filed, your insurer can deny the claim entirely — leaving you fully exposed to a lawsuit.
+If you fail to disclose a dog and a bite claim is filed, your insurer can deny the claim entirely, leaving you fully exposed to a lawsuit.
+If you're worried about being turned down, our guide on home insurance denial reasons walks through your next steps.

 State Protections: Where Breed Discrimination Is Restricted

-Several states have enacted laws that limit or prohibit insurers from making coverage decisions based solely on a dog's breed.
-These include:
+A growing number of states have enacted laws that limit or prohibit insurers from making coverage decisions based solely on a dog's breed.
+The National Council of Insurance Legislators (NCOIL) adopted a Dog Breed Insurance Underwriting Protection Model Act in 2022, and several states have since followed suit:

 State Protection